 The Shoah Committee of the Jewish Federation of Ottawa,

-in partnership with the Embassy of Cyprus, presents:
+in partnership with the High Commission of Cyprus, presents:

 “From Dachau to Cyprus”- Jewish Refugees and the Cyprus Internment Camps, 1946-1949.

 Photo exhibit and talk with historian Dr. Eliana Hadjisavvas;

 Soloway JCC, Social Hall A, 21 Nadolny Sachs Pvt.

 Speaker: Eliana Hadjisavvas is the Jewish History Fellow at the Institute of Historical Research, University of London.
 She completed a PhD in History at the University of Birmingham in 2017.
 Her research, which was funded by the Economic and Social Research Council (ESRC) explored Jewish displacement in post-war Europe, with a particular focus on the Cyprus internment camps.
 Eliana has previously held fellowships at the Library of Congress’ Kluge Center in Washington D.C.

 Historic background: The British government created the camps in Cyprus as part of its effort to stem immigration to then-Palestine.
 Nearly all the detainees were Holocaust survivors.
 Many had fled from Eastern Europe or the Soviet Union with the help of the underground Brihah movement.
 The Cyprus detainees sailed on 39 ships from ports in France, Italy, and the Balkans following long and arduous journeys from displaced person’s camps in Germany and Austria.
 The British military ran the detention camps, which were built using German POW labour.
 Surrounded by barbed wire and watch towers, the camps were under constant guard.

 Special guest and Holocaust survivor, Rose Lipszyc will share her story.